 Women hold 27.8% of jobs in top-level executive occupations.

-In 2017, about 6 million Texas women worked in industries and businesses around the state.
-Women represent nearly half of the state’s total workforce (the employed and active jobseekers).
-The number of Texas businesses owned by women has risen by 146 percent in the last 20 years, to nearly 939,000.
+In 2017, more than 6 million women worked in industries supporting the state economy.
+In addition, the number of businesses owned by women in Texas has risen by 146 percent over the last 20 years, Outpacing growth at the national level.

 Contact the Comptroller's Data Analysis and Transparency Division at 800-531-5441, ext.
 6-9231, or via email.

 In 2015, the Texas Legislature passed House Bill 855, which requires state agencies to publish a list of the three most commonly used Web browsers on their websites.
 The Texas Comptroller’s most commonly used Web browsers are Google Chrome, Microsoft Internet Explorer and Apple Safari.